“Image failed safety check” error when uploading

 For more, see Descript’s timeline export guide.

-Avatar generation time is based on your total length of spoken audio and not just the parts where the avatar is visible.
-This allows you to use the avatar consistently throughout your composition.
+The AI credits required for avatars are calculated based on your total length of spoken audio and not just the parts where the avatar is visible.

-Each time you generate, your available avatar minutes are updated.
-You can check your balance in the Usage tab of your account settings or in the generation confirmation modal.
+Each time you generate, your available AI credits are updated.
+You can check your balance in the Usage tab of your account settings.

 File exceeds size limit 10MB